The name Poppin is of Anglo-Saxon

 Early Notables of the Poppin family (pre 1700)

-from 1592 to 1607; Sir Francis Popham (1573-1644), an...
-Another 54 words (4 lines of text) are included under the topic Early Poppin Notables in all our PDF Extended History products and printed products wherever possible.
+of Wiltshire...
+Another 90 words (6 lines of text) are included under the topic Early Poppin Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Poppin family to the New World and Oceana